 Find Your Park is a collaboration between the National Park Foundation and the National Park Service, designed to encourage people to find their personal connections to national parks.

 The choices we make every day have an impact on the planet.
-Join us in creating a more sustainable world by making small changes every day at home, at work, and in class to live more sustainably.
+Creating a more sustainable world by making small changes every day at home, at work, and in class.

 Make sustainability part of your lifestyle from day one by reducing your footprint and participating in sustainability programs in your residence hall.